adaptris/interlok-docs-legacy/pages/advanced/advanced-failover.md

 Simply copy the jar files from the optional component directory into the lib directory of each Interlok instance in the failover cluster.

+## Failover Modes ##

+Currenrly you can choose between Multicast failover or Direct TCP failover.

+The main benfit of multicast failover is that you can add new failover peers as and when you want.
+Simply start a new instance and the new instance will be added to the failover cluster automatically.

+If multicast is not available on your environment then you can configure Direct TCP failover instead.
+The main difference here is that you must define each machines host and port for each instance in the failover cluster group in either the bootstrap.proprties, or via java system properties.

 ## Configuring Basic Interlok Failover ##

 Simple configuration is required as detailed below.